flux-framework/flux-docs/adminguide.rst

 Flux assumes a shared UID namespace across the cluster.

-A system user named ``flux`` is required, with the following characteristics:
+A system user named ``flux`` is required.
+This user need not have a valid home directory or shell.

-- same UID across the cluster
-- valid home directory (either shared or unique per node are fine)
-- logins may be disabled

 Software
 ========